A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L5 Code and Vulnerability Representation}} In most surveyed studies, the code to be analyzed is provided as raw code or embedded directly within the prompt during inference (cf. Figure~\ref{fig:sankey}).
+In most surveyed studies, the code to be analyzed is provided as raw code or embedded directly within the prompt during inference.
 However, models frequently rely on superficial textual patterns rather than capturing the underlying semantic structures of vulnerabilities~\cite{dingVulnerabilityDetectionCode2024, zhaoHowGetBetter2023,liSVTrustEvalCEvaluatingStructure2025a}.
 As a result, model performance degrades under semantic-preserving code transformations, such as variable renaming, code reordering, or formatting changes, highlighting a lack of robustness and true semantic understanding~\cite{niLearningbasedModelsVulnerability2024, risseUncoveringLimitsMachine2024, qiEnhancingPreTrainedLanguage2024, hortSemanticPreservingTransformationsMutation2025, panichellaMetamorphicBasedManyObjectiveDistillation2025,wangSecureMindFrameworkBenchmarking2025}.
 While contrastive learning is designed to produce more discriminative embeddings, models still often fail to draw the classification boundary correctly and identify the vulnerable patterns~\cite{dingVulnerabilityDetectionCode2024}.